Google Pixel 3 review: Brains over brawn

-There's no single element of the Pixel 3 that would mark it out as one of our favourite phones of the year.
-The performance is good but not outstanding, as is the screen, and the battery life is a downright disappointment.
+There's no single aspect of the Google Pixel 3 that would make it stand out as one of our favourite phones of the year.
+The performance is good but not outstanding, the screen is somewhat average, and the battery life is a downright disappointment.
 On top of that, there's devices out there that do all three things better, for less money.

 What's truly special about the Pixel is the way all of the constituent parts are woven together.
 All the various features and functions seamlessly flow into one another, from the Google Assistant, to the camera, to the user interface and the notifications.
 It's built like a Swiss watch, where every little cog and gear makes up a single, efficient whole.